-- (5a) The rate of interest on loan for installation of emission control system shall be the weighted average rate of interest of actual loan portfolio of the emission control system or in the absence of actual loan portfolio, the weighted average rate of interest of the generating company as a whole shall be considered. - (6) The interest on loan shall be calculated on the normative average loan of the year by applying the weighted average rate of interest. - (7) The changes to the terms and conditions of the loans shall be reflected from the date of such re-financing." - 76.
-The Petitioner has submitted that WAROI on loan has been calculated on the basis of the rates prevailing as on 1.4.2019 and has prayed that the change in interest rate due to floating rate of interest applicable, if any, during the 2019-24 tariff period may be adjusted.
+(5a) The rate of interest on loan for installation of emission control system shall be the weighted average rate of interest of actual loan portfolio of the emission control system or in the absence of actual loan portfolio, the weighted average rate of interest of the generating company as a whole shall be considered.

+(6)The interest on loan shall be calculated on the normative average loan of the year by applying the weighted average rate of interest.

+(7) The changes to the terms and conditions of the loans shall be reflected from the date of such re-financing."

+67. The Petitioner has submitted that Weighted Average Rate of Interest interest applicable, if any, during 2019-24 tariff period may be adjusted.